Rari-Capital/docs/src/nova/README.md

 - The `to` parameter of the strategy's methods would be hijacked and not passed into the Uniswap router.
   - The `to` param will be used as the recipient of the tokens on L2.
   - The Uniswap router will be told to send the output tokens back to the `Nova_UniswapStrategy` contract (so it can send them up to L2 via the bridge)
-- Each of the methods would require that a bot approve the tokens necessary for the swap to the `L1_NovaExecutionManager`
+- Each of the methods would require that a relayer approve the tokens necessary for the swap to the `L1_NovaExecutionManager`
-- The method would call `transferFromBot` to get the input tokens from the bot and then perform the corresponding method call on the Uniswap router.
+- The method would call `transferFromRelayer` to get the input tokens from the relayer and then perform the corresponding method call on the Uniswap router.
 - The method would then send the output tokens through an Optimism token bridge to the `to` address.

 **Here's what one of those wrapped router functions in the Strategy contract would look like:**